HAQ-NAWAZ-MALIK/2024-Projects/Kolors-Virtual-Try-On/README.md

-# Virtual Try-On Web Application
+# Wear it now Virtually

 This web application allows users to virtually try on garments by uploading images of a person and a garment.
 It uses a machine learning model {Kwai-Kolors/Model} to generate a realistic composite image of the person wearing the selected garment.